francisdbillones/francisdbillones/README.md

 No, I'm not a web developer.
 Yes, nearly all my repos are websites.
 Don't ask about it.

-I'm currently learning AI and machine learning, using the Tensorflow API.
+I'm currently learning AI and machine learning.